Vrijthof: History

-In the 14th and 15th century there were a number of famous inns in Vrijthof, mainly situated near the north-east corner.
+In the 14th and 15th centuries, there were a number of famous inns in Vrijthof, mainly situated near the northeast corner.
 This is also where in 1292 the original perron was erected, the symbol of the jurisdiction of the prince-bishop of Liège.
 Maastricht however was a condominium and had double jurisdiction.
-The symbol of the duke of Brabant (a scaffold!) stood near the north-west corner.
+The symbol of the duke of Brabant (a scaffold!) stood near the northwest corner.
 At times, the square was used for public executions (before the new town hall was built at Markt).
 In 1408, after the suppression of a rebellion by prince-bishop John of Bavaria, one of the rebellious mayors of Liège was beheaded in the square.
 In 1485, William I de La Marck, known as the "Swine of the Ardennes", was executed in Vrijthof.
-In 1535, 15 heretic Anabaptists were burnt at the stake.
+In 1535, 15 heretics Anabaptists were burnt at the stake.

-In the 17th and 18th century the square was used as a parade ground for the garrison.
-At the end of the 17th century the wall around Vrijthof was replaced by a fence.
+In the 17th and 18th centuries, the square was used as a parade ground for the garrison.
+At the end of the 17th century, the wall around Vrijthof was replaced by a fence.
 The Main Guard House was built in 1736.
-During the French Occupation (1794-1814), Vrijthof was renamed Place des Armes.
+During the French Occupation (1794–1814), Vrijthof was renamed Place des Armes.
 Around the same time, the two almshouses in the south-east corner of the square, the Hospitium of St. Servatius and that of St. Jacob were demolished, as well as the Saint Maternus Chapel and the King's Chapel, and the Convent of the White Nuns.

-A large parking garage was constructed from 1969-72.
-Due to constructional errors it had to be rebuilt in 2003.
+A large parking garage was constructed from 1969 to 1972.
+Due to construction errors, it had to be rebuilt in 2003.